 If you have a Linux Operating System or are running on MacOS, you should have success if you follow along with what you need to do here, to get the editor and launchers running on these operating systems.

 WineSkin as it was originally coined, is a utility that wraps Windows executables so you can run them natively on OS X. There have been many variants and branches of WINE over the years and the good news is, there’s still some good support for having the ability to port Windows software applications over to Mac and in this instance, Linux.

 Here you can see Game Launcher Creator V2 running on Pop!_OS, a Linux distribution.
 Setting it up and porting it over was really easy.
 Follow the steps below to see how you can get Game Launcher Creator V2 and your launchers running natively on Linux and MacOS.

 N.B – We cannot provide “official” support for Linux nor MacOS.
-GLC V2 is a 32-bit software application and natively uses Windows and Windows components for a true experience.
+GLC V2 and V3 are 32-bit software applications and natively uses Windows and Windows components for a true experience.
 This guide is intended literally as a guide and we offer no such warranties that this guide will always work or continue to work.
 We are also not affiliated with Wine or any other third-party application, so if things go wrong, you can’t hold us liable.

 Linux Game Launchers

 – Open a new terminal and type insudo apt install wine and then press enter and let it install